 |Ellis Island around the turn of the 20th Century.|

-A guy who should be a joke is the leading contender right now for the Republican Presidential nomination.
-He got to that position by being famous for being famous and then basing his campaign on a promise to build a high tech version of the Great Wall of China across our Southern boarders at a cost of billions of dollars, to round up and deport 11 million so called illegal aliens, and even to revoke the citizenship of millions born in the U.S. to immigrant parents.
-This, he says, will make America Great Again.
-His competitors in the GOP clown car posse, with a couple of exceptions who are brushed aside, pitifully bleat, Me Too!
-The translation of all of this is that America will be made White again.
-He has tapped into a deep reservoir of nativism and xenophobia that has surfaced repeatedly in American history in various ugly guises.
+A guy who should have been a joke became the leading contender for the Republican Presidential nomination in 2016.
+He got elected largely on his promise to build a high tech version of the Great Wall of China across our Southern boarders at a cost of billions of dollars, to round up and deport 11 million so called illegal aliens, and even to revoke the citizenship of millions born in the U.S. to immigrant parents.
+In addition to casting Latino immigrants as criminals and rapists, he targeted Muslims and African immigrants.
+His policies resulted in the infamous separation of children from their families and a vast network of internment facilities for immigrants and asylum seekers.
+The translation of all of this is that America would be made White again.
+He tapped into a deep reservoir of nativism and xenophobia that has surfaced repeatedly in American history in various ugly guises.

 Ellis Island, the main port of entry into the United States for immigrants arriving from across the Atlantic Ocean for sixty-two years closed on November 12, 1954.
 Since 1898 over 12 million peopled had entered the country through the immigration processing center on the island.
 About 100 million people, one third of all Americans alive today either came through the Island themselves or have at least one ancestor who did.